mathan-ponraj/Fraud_Detection/README.md

 ```
 ---

+---

 ## Dataset Overview

-The dataset consists of transaction records with the following features:
+The dataset contains transaction records with the following features:
-- **Transaction ID** — Unique identifier
+- **Transaction ID** — Unique identifier for each transaction
 - **Amount** — Transaction value
-- **Time** — Time of transaction
+- **Time** — Timestamp of transaction
 - **Location** — Transaction location
-- **Card Type** — Type of card used
+- **Card Type** — Type of card used for the transaction
 - **Fraud Label (Target Variable)**
-  - `1`: Fraudulent Transaction
+  - `1` — Fraudulent Transaction
-  - `0`: Legitimate Transaction
+  - `0` — Legitimate Transaction

 ---

 ## Results

-The best-performing model achieved:
+The best-performing model achieved the following metrics:
 - Precision: 95%
 - Recall: 92%
 - AUC-ROC: 97%

-These metrics highlight the model's strong capability to accurately identify fraudulent transactions while minimising false positives.
+These results demonstrate the model's effectiveness in accurately identifying fraudulent transactions while minimising false positives.

 ---

 ## Conclusion

-This project demonstrates the application of machine learning for fraud detection by leveraging effective data preprocessing, feature engineering, and robust classification models.
-The framework provides a scalable approach that can be further enhanced for real-time fraud prevention systems.
+This project demonstrates the use of machine learning models for fraud detection in financial transactions.
+By applying robust data preprocessing, feature selection, and model tuning techniques, the model achieves high precision and recall, making it a reliable tool for detecting fraudulent activities in large datasets.

 ---